-5. Cumulative Final - Students will complete a cumulative final exam during the final exam week.
+5. Cumulative Final: Students will complete a cumulative final exam during the final exam week.
 The format of the exam will be the same as the previous exams with 50 multiple-choice questions.
 This assignment is worth 15% of the course grade.

-Assignment SLO Format % Weight

-Exams (Best 2 out of 3) 1 Recognition Test 40%

-Class Participation 3 In-Class Activities 15%

-Research Exposure 2 Research Studies Requirement
+Assignments SLO Format %Weight Exams (Best 2 out of 3) 1 Recognition Test 40% Class Participation 3 In-Class Activities 15% Research Exposure Requirement 2 Research Studies and/or Research Article Summaries Requirement completion grade Service Learning Project 4 a) Service Learningb) Paper 30% Cumulative Final 1 Recognition Test 15%

-Requirement and/or Research completion

-Article Summaries grade

-Service Learning Project 4 a) Service Learning 30%

-b) Paper

-Cumulative Final 1 Recognition Test 15%